 Designing out waste

 Tarmac is a leading supplier of recycled aggregates, and we have developed a range of recycled solutions that reduce waste, preserve mineral resources and reduce the carbon footprint of our products.
-We now also offer recycled sand and single sizes for use in a variety of drainage and bedding applications.
+We have been recycling asphalt for more than 30 years.
+This has increased significantly in the past few years thanks to improvements in technology.
+We also offer recycled sand and single size aggregates for use in a variety of drainage and bedding applications.

 Using recycled materials

-In 2021, we used over 7.2 million tonnes of waste and secondary materials from other sectors as raw materials for our products and as fuel in the manufacturing process.
-This is a great start to our goal of recycling and reusing over 70 million tonnes of waste from other industries by 2030.
-In 2021, we recycled 92% of the waste generated across our operations and only sent around 21,000 tonnes of waste to landfill.
+In 2022, we used over 7.1 million tonnes of waste and secondary materials from other sectors as alternative raw materials for our products and as alternative fuel in the manufacturing process, helping us to progress to our goal of recycling and reusing over 70 million tonnes of waste from other industries by 2030.
+In 2022, we recycled 99% of the waste generated across our operations and sent around 15,000 tonnes of waste to landfill.

 Minimising packaging waste

-In 2021, we used a total of 18.3 million cubic metres of water, of which 13.4 million cubic metres were abstracted from ground water and surface water sources, 3.1 million cubic metres from potable water supply and around 1.7 million cubic metres from recycled wated systems.
+Of the total 23.7 million cubic metres of water we used in 2022, 17.5 million cubic metres was abstracted from quarry, ground and surface water sources, 2.1 million cubic metres from potable water supply, and around 3.9 million cubic metres from recycled, harvested and grey water systems.